-5.3 The 4 areas of need
+5 Areas of need

 The needs of pupils with SEND are grouped into 4 broad areas.
-Pupils can have needs that cut across more than 1 area, and their needs may change over time.
+Pupils can have needs that cut across more than one area, and their needs may change over time.
 Interventions will be selected that are appropriate for the pupil's particular area(s) of need, at the relevant time.